avisokay/TopicBench/README.md

   - Set up GitHub Actions for testing and linting

   Zilin Cheng
   School of Pharmacy, University of Washington
+  - Wrote functions to claculate the similarity using LLM as judge.
+  - Test for the LLM as judge.
+  - Edited documentation, wrote README and first part of component specs.
+  - Wrote a deno example for similarity.

   Aida Mustafanova
   Department of Applied Mathematics, University of Washington